What is Positive Parenting?

 Stress-Management: Stressed out parents-take note!
 Your level of stress and how you manage it, is the second highest predictor of your child’s overall happiness, success and relationship quotient.
 Stress removes our ability to problem-solve, make decisions and remain calm.
 Stress also makes us less patient.
 These reactions affect how we interact with our family members, which you’ll see below, also has a significant impact on our children.
 In fact, our children are learning how to manage stress by watching us.
 Worse—they take these skills, good or bad, into adulthood.
 And when they become a parent—they’ll be passing on those skills to their children.

 Stressed-out more just reading this?
-Consider this: while parents are often overwhelmed, particularly moms who feel emotionally pressed to satisfy everyone’s expectations, you now have the knowledge necessary to make a positive change that will improve both your life and those around you.
+Consider this: while parents are often overwhelmed, particularly parents who feel emotionally pressed to satisfy everyone’s expectations, you now have the knowledge necessary to make a positive change that will improve both your life and those around you.
 Stress is so dominant in our busy lives, and so detrimental to our overall health, Achieve Life Balance has dedicated numerous articles, videos and programs designed to increase your ability to manage stress and navigate change.
 You can stop the cycle.
 Even the smallest of changes can start your journey toward stress resilience.

 Relationships: Just as our children model our methods for managing stress, they also learn how to engage and communicate with others by watching us.
 The most significant relationship, and the one they observe the most, is how we get along with the other parent.
 This is true for married parents, as well as co-parents residing in different households.
 Parents who are not cohesive, particularly spouses, are sending strong negative signals to their children.
 Learning how to communicate respectfully, and parent cohesively, can make a significant difference in successful parenting and stress reduction for the entire family.
 Even parents who must interact with a challenging co-parent can implement techniques that can reduce negative impacts on your children.